adgut1509/19.12.-Homework/index.md

 ![](images/12.png)

 Click the *Next* button.
 Now you are in the *License Selection*.
-Here you need to select *Use my current license: Lab/Department License*.
+Here, you need to select *Use my current license: Lab/Department License*.
 To browse other options, you can also click *Explore more license options*.

 ![](images/13.png)

 Click the *Next* button.
 Now you are in the *Confirm & Publish* section.
-Here you need to accept all three terms and conditions.
+Here, you need to accept all three terms and conditions.
 Then, click the *Publish* button.

 ![](images/14.png)